Nov 9 2009

 Search the wordpress content management system database

-Wordpress is by far the most popular content management system for blog hosting.
+WordPress is by far the most popular content management system for blog hosting.
 The wordpress content management system uses the mysql database.
 If you have a big site with a large number of posts then it can be handy to search the content of every post to find certain text.
 Sometimes you may even need to replace certain keywords with other keywords.
 As with most content management setups there is probably a plugin that will do just that, but it is far easier to just use basic sql if you know the structure of the wordpress database.

 Within either phpmyadmin or mysqlyog (depending on what you are using) you can use this sql query to find the text that you are looking for: